 • Funds shall be distributed to the respective county economic development offices based on the population of the counties and Baltimore City.
 Each awardee shall utilize its own local grant program to distribute funds and shall prioritize non-profits not already receiving DHCD's Nonprofit Recovery Initiative funding.
-DHCD will distribute funds to local governments by April 30 and the local governments are to award grants to nonprofits no later than September 30, 2021.
+DHCD will distribute funds to local governments by April 30, as soon as distribution strategy documents are received, and the local governments are to award grants to nonprofits no later than September 30, 2021.